mozilla-services/docs/source/storage/apis-2.0.rst

     the server is undergoing maintenance.
 The client should not attempt any further requests to the server for the number of seconds specified in the header value.

+    When sent together with a HTTP 409 status code, this header gives the time after which the conflicting edits are expected to complete.
+Clients should wait until at least this time before retrying the request.

 **X-Backoff**